 - 1. Deep tanks are to be of proper size and to be provided with such longitudinal watertight divisions as necessary to meet the requirements for stability in service conditions as well as while the tanks are being filled or discharged. - 2.
-Tanks for fresh water or fuel oil or those which are not intended to be kept entirely filled in service conditions are to have additional divisions or deep wash plates as necessary to minimize the dynamic forces acting on the structure. - 3.
-Where it is impracticable to comply with the requirements in Par 2, the scantlings required in this Chapter are to be properly increased. - 4.
+Where the width of the deep tank extends to the ship sides of the ship, watertight bulkheads, swash bulkheads or deep swash plates are to be arranged as necessary for the ship safety. - 3.
+Tanks for fresh water or fuel oil or those which are not intended to be kept entirely filled in service conditions are to have additional divisions or deep wash plates as necessary to minimize the dy-namic forces acting on the structure. - 4.
+Where it is impracticable to comply with the requirements in Par 3, the scantlings required in this Chapter are to be properly increased. - 5.
 Longitudinal watertight divisions which will be subjected to pressure from both sides, in tanks which are to be entirely filled or emptied in service conditions, may be of the scantlings required for ordinary watertight bulkheads by Ch 14.
 In such cases, the tanks are to be provided with deep hatches, etc., fitted with inspection plugs in order to ensure that the tanks are kept full in service conditions.